 11. Monitor your convos and content once you’ve mentioned it.
 EXAMPLE OF FAIL: A major independent film distributor we know doesn’t monitor “everyday” convos involving their recent film release.
 They only engage bigger reviewers in news, etc. A simple google alert would let them know about blogs and small time articles/reviews/mentions about their stuff, and they could then show more groundswell support – and also pick-up followers.

-Now go forth and check out my friends, @MarshaCollier @JessicaGottlieb @LivePath @aldsaur @ConversationAge and @MarketingProfs – you’ll learn a lot from them, and have fun in the process.
-Tell them I said “hello” while you’re at it.
+Now go forth and check out our friends, @MarshaCollier @JessicaGottlieb @LivePath @aldsaur and @MarketingProfs – you’ll learn a lot from them, and have fun in the process.
+Tell them we said “hello” while you’re at it.

 Happy tweeting 🙂